open-resources/stats_bank/content/public/008.Introduction to linear regression/Topic Outcome/openstat_q8_9/openstat_q8_9.md

 Answer in 3-5 sentences, try and use full sentences.

-### pl-answer-panel

-There is no obvious explanation why simply being tall should lead a person to drive faster.
-However, one confounding factor is gender.
-Males tend to be taller than females on average, and personal experiences (anecdotal) may suggest they drive faster.
-If we were to follow-up on this suspicion, we would find that sociological studies confirm this suspicion.

 ## Part 3

 What role does gender play in the relationship between height and fastest driving speed?